JaykaStudios/JaykaStudios.github.io/content/en/homepage/beta.md

 # into the header menu at the top of the homepage.
 header_menu: true
 ---
-Get exclusive early access discounts and goodies at launch when you register for the beta of 'The Counterfeit Bank'.
+Get exclusive early access discounts upto 95% when you register for the beta of 'The Counterfeit Bank'.

 [{{< shiny_button >}}
 Register for the beta